wevm/viem/site/docs/actions/public/getBlockTransactionCount.md

 # getBlockTransactionCount

-Returns the number of Transactions at a block number, has or tag.
+Returns the number of Transactions at a block number, hash or tag.

 ## Usage